 6. Keep learning.

 Today, we know a lot more about brain development and the dangers of teenage substance use — enough to know that drinking and getting high should not be a rite of passage for our teenagers.
 What’s more, the substance scene has changed a lot in recent years.
 Marijuana, for example, is far more potent and available in many more forms, including candy.
 Teenagers are using prescription medications — for ADD/ADHD, anxiety, and pain — to get high instead of for the intended medical purpose.
 Heroin is readily available and many young adults are smoking it instead of injecting it.
-In addition, there are all kinds of synthetic “designer” drugs such as K2 or Spice, and there are new names for old drugs, too.
+In addition, there are all kinds of synthetic “designer” drugs, there are new names for old drugs, and there is vaping to worry about.

 7. You are not alone.